vhonebon1/CV/README.md

 # Verity Honebon

 Before joining Makers Academy I spent six years working in arts logistics and exhibition design.
 During this time I worked on a number of arts and technology crossover projects and this was the catalyst for my interest in tech.
-I began to teach myself to code in 2016 and found that the combination of logic and software design was both intellectually satisfying and addictive.
+I began to teach myself to code in 2016 and found that the combination of logic and software design was both immersive and intellectually satisfying.

 I decided to join Makers Academy to improve the quality of my code and, attracted by the intensity of the course, as a challenge to myself.
 In addition to the technical and soft skills I have gained, Makers Academy has given me greater confidence in my ability to approach the unfamiliar and a clearer insight into how to iteratively improve my learning.